Impressionism: partaker of 3 ‘impressionist’ expositions

 Félix Bracquemond and applied art:

 Félix Bracquemond is also known for the etchings he made to be printed on dinner services.
 Already in 1857 he worked at a faïence factory.
 He received fame for his designs made for the Rousseau service in 1866.
 Bracquemond used Japanese motifs found in albums of Hokusai, Hiroshige and Taito.
 Bracquemond used different motifs for different tableware.
-This Rousseau dinner service was exhibited at the ‘Exposition Universelle‘ in 1867 (R73,p11; though it is not in the Salon catalogue; iR1).
+This Rousseau dinner service was exhibited at the ‘Exposition Universelle‘ in 1867 (R73,p11).
 It has been succesfully sold untill the second World War (R73,p17).

 In 1871 he works 6 or 7 months at the ‘Manufacture de Sèvres‘.
 In 1872 he became artistic director at a (decoration) studio of the faience factory Haviland in Auteuil and would do so until 1881 (Walther mentions 1879;R3).
 Bracquemond made several series of tableware.
 ‘Service Parisien’ designed in 1875/76 (R73,p17+20) contained landscapes rendered under different weather conditions (a very impressionistic motif) and animal and plant motifs.
 In 1878 he designed ‘Le bestiaire’, on which he used animal and plant motifs.
 More fast is his ‘service à fleurs et rubins’ (Eng.: Flower and Ribbon Dinner Service), see Beraldi no.674-720 (R85=aR14).
 In his work you can see a forerunner of the Art-Nouveau (R73,p20).